 - The second hand should have now frozen.
-If not, keep repeating step 2, slowly pulling the crown toward you again and again repeatedly until the second hand stops.
+If not, keep repeating step 2, slowly pulling the crown toward you again and again repeatedly until the second-hand stops.

 - Congratulations!
 You back-hacked your watch.
 Now you can set your time precisely, down to the second.

-What is Handwinding in a Mechanical Watch?
+What is Hand-winding on a Watch?

-The Benefits of a Hand-Winding Watch
+The Benefits of a Hand-Winding a Mechanical Watch

 Without the necessity of a weighted rotor like an automatic watch, it’s possible to fit the movement in a smaller case.
 Because of this, hand-winding watches can be made smaller and thinner than their automatic counterparts.

 A small downside is the constant turning of the crown to wind the watch can cause the seal of the crown to wear down prematurely.
-It’s possible this will affect the water resistance rating of the watch.
+It’s possible this will affect the water-resistance rating of the watch.

-How to Hand Wind An Automatic Watch
+How to Wind An Automatic Watch

-As stated before, there are some automatic watches that also have handwinding features.
-There are two ways to hand wind an automatic watch that has both.
+As stated before, there are some automatic watches that also have hand-winding features.
+There are two ways to hand-wind an automatic watch that has both.

 - This isn’t typically what we refer to when using the term “hand-winding”, but it’s a good way to give your automatic watch a kick start whether or not it has manual winding features.

-- Usually, the crown needs to be in the most immediate position, closest to the case, as you turn it clockwise slowly.
+- Usually, the crown needs to be in ‘position 0’, closest to the case, as you turn it clockwise slowly.
 If your watch was previously not running, count 40 rotations to fully wind your watch.
 Just a few rotations should be enough to give it some juice if you plan on wearing your automatic right after.

 Is Handwinding a Useful Feature on Watches?

 You have the benefit of being able to power your watch to its maximum power reserve (usually about ~40 hours, depending on the watch) before putting it down for the night.

 Can You Overwind a Handwinding Watch?

-A very common question among owners of manually wound watches if it’s possible to overwind them.
+A very common question among owners of manually wound watches is if it’s possible to overwind them.
 The short answer is yes, depending on how the watch is made.

 As a cost-cutting measure, these cheaper watches usually don’t have a limiter that signifies when your mainspring is at its power reserve and shouldn’t be wound anymore.
 This means you can overwind a watch without even knowing if you’re not careful.

-A quick tip is to count the amount of times you rotate the crown, so you don’t overwind your watch.
+A quick tip is to count the number of times you rotate the crown, so you don’t overwind your watch.
 Usually, about 40 full rotations will bring your watch to its maximum power reserve, or one rotation per hour of power.

-Most automatic watches that also have manual hand winding capabilities cannot be over wound.
+Most automatic watches that also have manual hand winding capabilities cannot be overwound.
 This is because their winding system isn’t attached to the mainspring, so you’ll just keep winding infinitely, without ever harming it.

 It’s usually a very noticeable feeling when you’ve reached the limit, it’ll take much more force to wind the watch any further.
-Do NOT try to push past this limit, or you can permanently damage your watch.
+Do NOT try to hand-wind past this limit, or you can permanently damage your watch.